mrxk/dev-env/README.md

 ## Configuration

-Dev-env expects to find a `.dev-env` directory in the current working directory containing at least one directory.
-The name of that directory will be the name of the environment.
+Dev-env expects to find a `.dev-env` directory in the current working directory or a parent directory containing at least one sub-directory.
+The name of that sub-directory will be the name of the environment.
 Inside that directory must be a `dev-env.json` file and a `Dockerfile`.
 This directory is where `docker build` will be run to create the container.
-The `main` environment will be created with a default `Dockerfile` will be created if they do not exist.
-The resulting image must contain functional `bash` for the `run` command and a functional `tail` for the `spawn` command.
+The `main` environment will be created with a default `Dockerfile` if they do not exist.
+The resulting image must contain functional `bash` in `$PATH` for the `run` command and a functional `tail` command in `$PATH` for the `spawn` command.

 The `dev-env.json` config file consists of a single top level object with the following fields.